 Temporary air transport connectivity arrangements have been agreed by the EU to allow movement of aircraft between the UK and the EU territory (this is only for a 12-month period).
 There will still be some restrictions around cabotage for UK operators.
-Air freight security (ACC3) rules and air connectivty agreements have been reached too, to enable direct cargo flights to continue.
+Air freight security (ACC3) rules and air connectivty agreements, to enable direct cargo flights to continue, have also been reached.

 Can I continue to use or operate air freight to and from the EU?

 Yes.
 There is an agreement on connectivity for 12 months to enable planes to fly to/from the UK and EU.
 There is an agreement on Air Cargo Security to avoid disruption over security rules.
 Beyond 12 months, it is unclear what Air Service Agreement will be reached.

 General guidance on GOV.UK

 CAA Brexit microsite (most up-to-date information)

 Shippers and forwarders using air freight should use general guidance on business preparedness to ensure paperwork is completed correctly

 A proportion of air cargo is trucked from EU airports to the UK (approximately 300 trucks per day) for export from Heathrow.
 This is typically time sensitive, high-value cargo.
 In the event of a no deal, there are likely to be delays at Dover/Folkstone to Calais; this could delay traffic and will probably require these goods to be flown instead.